primer/view_components/docs/content/components/menu.md

 <!-- Warning: AUTO-GENERATED file, do not edit.
 Add code comments to your Ruby instead <3 -->

-Use menus to create vertical lists of navigational links.
+Use `Menu` to create vertical lists of navigational links.

 ## Examples